Andre601/JavaBotBlockAPI/README.md

 ```

 ### Getting botinfo
-JavaBotBlockAPI allows you to receive informations.
+JavaBotBlockAPI allows you to receive different information of a certain bot.
-There aren't that many methods to use due to the nature of the sites returning different informations.
+What the sites returns can be completely different.
+There are only methods to receive general informations.

 #### Receive full JSON
 You can use the `getAll(...)` method to receive the full JSON of the BotBlock API.
 ```java
 // We need to get an instance of RequestHandler to use the methods.
 RequestHandler handler = new RequestHandler();